FirstFeet/MDFiles/Docker.md

     Dockerfile instruction - used to create docker images FROM, RUN, ENV, ARG, LABEL, CMD, EXPOSE, VOLUME, COPY, ADD, WORKDIR Building docker Image
+    -t -> is used to mention the tag name
+    Docker image prune -a -> this will delete all the images that are not currently running

 Docker Repository
 Docker Registery
 Docker compose